PlayForm/Maintain/README.md

 ## CLI Usage:

-Deletes all GitHub Actions runs and their logs for all of your repositories:
+Delete all GitHub Actions runs and their logs for all of your repositories:

 ```sh
 Maintain Clean